jentery/engl230v3/prompt3.md

 # Prompt 3

 During Weeks 7 and 8, we discussed various types of images: graphical, optical, and perceptual images, for instance.
 We saw how these images behave in comics by Tomine and Bechdel.
 During Week 9, we added text to the picture, with attention to *Undertale*.
-We couched all of these discussions in theme of "sensory education": how we learn to see and read the world.
+We couched all of these discussions in theme of "sensory education": how we learn&mdashand how we're taught&mdashto see and read the world.

 This prompt asks you to share your knowledge of images and text by either annotating *Fun Home*, *Undertale*, or "Translated, from the Japanese" or imitating their style.